TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography

 \subsection{Axisymmetric MGE projection formalism}

-The projection formalism for axisymmetric systems, where the axisymmetric Jeans equations can be solved using the MGE parameterisation of the stellar light profile, can be simplified from the projection formalism described in Sec \ref{subsec:projection_formalism} by taking $p=1$ for oblate systems, and $p=q$ for prolate systems.
-However, using the MGE prameterization, the projected axis ratio follows a simpler calculation, and the projected profile can be calculated using the conservation of total luminosity instead of the brute-force numerical integrals.
-Here we briefly summarize the projection formalism, following the derivation in \citet{2020Cappellari}.
+The projection formalism for axisymmetric systems, where the axisymmetric Jeans equations can be solved using the MGE parameterization of the stellar light profile, can be simplified from the projection formalism described in Sect. \ref{subsec:projection_formalism} by taking $p=1$ for oblate systems, and $p=q$ for prolate systems.
+However, when using the MGE parameterization, the projected axis ratio follows a simpler calculation and the projected profile can be calculated using the conservation of total luminosity instead of the brute-force numerical integrals.
+Here, we briefly summarize the projection formalism, following the derivation in \citet{2020Cappellari}.

 The intrinsic luminosity profile of a galaxy $\nu(r, \psi)$ can be expressed with